Colour and infall time distributions of satellite galaxies in simulated Milky-Way analogs: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous referee for constructive suggestions on this manuscript.
 We acknowledge support from the University of Chicago's Research Computing Center and the Enrico Fermi Institute.
 The authors would like to thank Scott Carlsten, Jenny Greene, and the ELVES team for helpful discussion of the comparison between ELVES sample and the Auriga simulations.
-We also thank Phil Mansfield for comments on the figures.
+We also thank Phil Mansfield for comments on the figures, and Yao-Yuan Mao for kindly sharing the SAGA data.
 This work was supported by the Enrico Fermi Institute at the University of Chicago, by the National Science Foundation grants AST-1714658 and AST-1911111 and NASA ATP grant 80NSSC20K0512.
 FAG acknowledges support from ANID FONDECYT Regular 1211370 and by the ANID BASAL project FB210003.
 FAG acknowledges funding from the Max Planck Society through a “Partner Group” grant.
 Analyses in this paper were greatly aided by the following free software packages: NumPy \citep{van.der.Walt2011}, SciPy \citep{jones_scipy:_2001}, Astropy \citep{astropy:2018}, and Matplotlib \citep{Hunter2007}.
+This research has also made extensive use of Astrophysics Data Service (\href{https://ui.adsabs.harvard.edu/classic-form/}{\tt{ADS}}) and \href{https://arxiv.org/}{\tt{arXiv}} preprint repository